-November is National Family Caregiver’s Month, and we wanted to offer a few tips for caregivers to help them maintain their own health this month and throughout the year.
-Don’t forget to check out our resource page for organizations and foundations that may be able to help ease the burden.
+November is National Family Caregiver’s Month, and we want to remind all our caregivers that it’s vitally important for them to maintain their own health this month and throughout the year.
+Our patient resource page lists many organizations and foundations that may be able to help ease the burden.

 Eat well and get exercise.
 Even just a few minutes of activity a day can do wonders for your mental health.
 If you’re cooking for a loved one, make enough for yourself.
 A good diet keeps you strong so you can continue to care for a loved one.
 Check out these stress-fighting foods.

 Accept help from friends and family.
 When you’re the main caregiver, it can seem like more work to coordinate help from multiple sources, but if you’re willing to use an app or website to create a shared calendar, you’ll find that getting organized is not that hard – and well worth your sanity in the end.
 Care Calendar, Caregiver’s Touch, and Care Zone are just a few apps you can use to get organized.
 Not tech savvy?
-Ask for help from a friend who coordinates an office or has children.
-They are without a doubt good at planning and organizing, ask them to create a spreadsheet to organize medications and create a calendar to schedule meals and visiting hours.
+Ask for help from a friend who is good at planning and organizing, and have them create a spreadsheet for managing medications and scheduling meals and visiting hours.

 Don’t be afraid to pay for help.
 Home taking care of a loved one and feeling strung out?
 You don’t need to hire a live-in caretaker to make things much easier.
-Small things that cost very little extra can be a huge help: Have food delivered through Fresh Direct, Amazon, Pea Pod, Instacart.
+Small things that cost very little extra can be a huge help: Have food delivered through Fresh Direct, Amazon Fresh, Pea Pod, or Instacart.
 Drop off your laundry.
 Hire a cleaning service.
 Have a neighbor shovel your driveway or rake leaves.
-The possibilities are endless and though it may seem silly to get help with the smaller stuff think about what you could be doing during that time instead?
+The possibilities are endless and though it may seem silly to get help with the smaller stuff, think about what you could be doing during that time instead?

 Find a support group.
 Caregiving is a job chock full of emotion.
 Vent with others who will understand.
 Cancercare.org is a great place to start.

 Don’t be afraid to call a friend.
 After an initial surgery or diagnosis, people are always there to help, but that help can taper off quickly.
 If you are feeling deserted, don’t be ashamed to call a friend and tell them you are still in the thick of things and need a hand.
 Chances are they’ll come right over or take a few hours in the coming days to stop by.